matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 like to receive push notifications for mentions *only*.
 It is imperative for the homeserver to be able to send a push in this case since some mobile platforms, e.g. iOS, do not sync regularly in the background.

+### Pillifying `@room`

+Some clients attempt to create a "pill" out of `@room` mentions, but this is not a requirement of the Matrix specification.
+The current [user and rooms mentions](https://spec.matrix.org/v1.5/client-server-api/#user-and-room-mentions) section could be expanded for this situation.

 ## Alternatives